arianacosta/poetic/CONTRIBUTING.md

   "scripts": {
     "poetic:add": "npx ../poetic --local",
-    "poetic:reset": "git reset --hard && git clean -fd", },
+    "poetic:reset": "git reset --hard && git clean -fd", "poetic:print:eslint:config": "eslint --print-config path::String",
+  },
 ```

 ## Releasing

 A new NPM version of the package is published automatically with [GitHub Actions](https://github.com/features/actions) and [semantic-release](https://github.com/semantic-release/semantic-release).
 Release version will take a decision what version to release (patch, minor or major) based on commit keywords which need to conform to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)

 Please follow the convention for commits: